A Structured Family of Grassmannian Constellations via Geodesic Mapping for MIMO Noncoherent Communications: Numerical Results

 \section{Numerical Results}

 In this section, we present numerical results based on SER and BER Monte Carlo simulations to evaluate the error performance of the designed constellations.
 In all cases, we consider the block-fading channel presented in Section \ref{SM} and the ML detector described in Eq. \eqref{ml}.
 For this scenario, the SNR is defined in Eq. \eqref{Y} by the term $\rho$.
 We always consider $T = 2M$ (Section \ref{gsa}), and $2 \leq L \leq 4M^2$, being $L$ a power of two and its maximum restricted by the proposed constellation design (Section \ref{cd}).
+In Section \ref{HWI}, we also present a preliminary analysis of certain hardware implementation aspects.